-Whether it’s emailing a quick “thank you” to event participants or following up with a phone call or handwritten letter, it’s critical to send some kind of acknowledgement as soon as possible after an event.
+Whether it’s emailing a quick “thank you” to event participants or following up with a phone call or handwritten letter, it’s important to send some kind of acknowledgment as soon as possible after an event.

 Not only do church administrators have to be miracle workers behind the scenes, they also have to be great communicators.
-From calling members to writing newsletters and updating blogs, administrators have a lot of plates to keep spinning.
+From catching up with new members to writing newsletters and updating blogs, administrators have a lot of plates to keep spinning.
 Use these tips to help balance them all at once.

 When you update your church website and blog on a consistent basis, church members are more likely to visit it regularly.
-Imagine their reaction if they were to check the website for news about the church, only to discover that it hadn’t been updated in four months.
+Imagine their reaction if they were to check the website for news about the church, only to discover that it hadn’t been updated in months— or years.
 They’d never check it again!

-Set a schedule for website updates, whether it’s weekly, every other week, or even monthly.
+Set a schedule for website updates, whether it’s weekly, biweekly, or even monthly.
 Aim to post on social media more frequently—at least a few times a week.
 Remember, it’s okay to delegate tasks like these if you have too much going on.
-Blogging, web announcements, and social media are fun activities for a church member who enjoys writing.
+Blogging, keeping up with web announcements, and managing social media platforms are fun activities for a more tech-savvy church member who enjoys writing and/or design.

 Here are some sources of inspiration for your church’s website, blog, and social media pages:

-Just as you should commit to updating the website on a regular basis, your church administration team should also publish a newsletter on a consistent schedule.
+Just as you should commit to updating the website on a regular basis, your church management team should also publish a newsletter on a consistent schedule.

 Some of your church’s members won’t want to check the website or blog to keep current with the happenings in and around the church.
-For those members, it’s important to have something physical or easy to access via email, so everyone can stay informed.
+For those members, it’s important to have something physical and easy to access, so everyone can stay informed.

 Your church newsletter should have information such as:

 Your newsletter is key for those who want something physical to hold onto.
 However, it’s a good idea to also send it by email, to reach a wider audience and incorporate more digital features.